kayroone/twttr-javaee-backend/readme.md

 ![](https://github.com/kayroone/twttr/workflows/twttr/badge.svg)

+## Introduction

+This is basically a backend clone for the famous microblogging service Twitter implemented in Java Enterprise with the following tech stack:

+- Thorntail
+- PostgreSQL
+- Keycloak

+Frameworks:

+- MicroProfile
+- RESTEasy
+- Swagger
+- TestContainers

+and many more - just Java things.

 ## Configure the application

 Since we're going to start the application with a full environment including a postgres database and a keycloak auth